 Being of Mediterranean origin, lavender likes hot, dry summers and cold wet winters.
 This is perfect for most of inland Australia and dry coastal areas but can be problematic in humid coastal zones and tropical regions.
 In these wetter areas consider treating lavenders as annuals or short-lived perennials as they’ll eventually succumb to some kind of fungal rot.

 Full sun and good drainage are essential for success with lavender.
-Heavy clay soils are out (or need to be greatly improved with eco-flo gypsum) and so are very acidic soils.
+Heavy clay soils are out (or need to be greatly improved with gypsum) and so are very acidic soils.
 Lavenders thrive on soils which are rich in calcium.
-Regular applications of eco-flo dolomite or eco-flo lime will easily address this need.
+Regular applications of dolomite or lime will easily address this need.

 Take care with mulching as it may hold too much moisture around the base of the plant and increase rot problems especially in wetter regions.
 Leave 5-10cm space between the mulch and the main stem.